UPPMAX/HPC-python/docs/parallel.rst

 Dask
 ----

+Dask is a array model extension and task scheduler.
+By using the new array classes, you can automatically distribute operations across multiple CPUs.
-This is a library in Python for flexible parallel computing.
-Among the features are the ability to deal with arrays and data frames, in a similar manner to Numpy and Pandas, respectively, and the possibility of performing asynchronous computations, where first a computation graph is generated and the actual computations are activated later on.
+Dask is a library in Python for flexible parallel computing.
+Among the features are the ability to deal with arrays and data frames, and the possibility of performing asynchronous computations, where first a computation graph is generated and the actual computations are activated later on demand.

+Dask is very popular for data analysis and is used by a number of high-level Python libraries:

+   - Dask arrays scale NumPy (see also xarray)
+   - Dask dataframes scale Pandas workflows
+   - Dask-ML scales Scikit-Learn

+- Dask divides arrays into many small pieces (chunks), as small as necessary to fit it into memory.
+- Operations are delayed (lazy computing) e.g. tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
+- Then data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.

 .. tabs::